gt-ospo/oss-software-preservation/olive/README.md

   - [Watch Step](https://youtu.be/uRjmTm59spk&t=98) Ensure that the new `/caviar` directory has both read and write permissions by running `sudo chmod ugo+rwX /caviar`
 3. In this step, we will Run Caviar - it will mount a [FUSE](./glossary.md) filesystem
   - `cd` to the directory containing your unzipped `caviar` download from step 2.
-  - (1:52:34) Run the binary with `./caviar -mount /caviar`.
+  - [Watch Step](https://youtu.be/uRjmTm59spk&t=112) Run the binary with `./caviar -mount /caviar`.
 This will mount the Caviar virtual filesystem to `/caviar`; this command should keep running in the terminal.
   - Now, remote disk images will be accessible in your local `/caviar` directory.
     - The remote disk images are currently hosted at https://bulletin.nyiyui.ca/2025/03/caviar-store/

 Our setup is done - now we can make a new VM and run it.
 In this tutorial we will be making a Debian 12 virtual machine.

-1. (2:12:16) Create a directory for your VM files - `mkdir run-debian-12 && cd run-debian-12`
+1. [Watch Step](https://youtu.be/uRjmTm59spk&t=132) Create a directory for your VM files - `mkdir run-debian-12 && cd run-debian-12`
-2. (2:30:57) Create your VM image - `qemu-img create -f qcow2 -F qcow2 -b /caviar/6b7a1d0cfeaf2d406d05bf174885b8d2edd7866b733a9aaea79fbddf0466741b debian-12.qcow2`
+2. [Watch Step](https://youtu.be/uRjmTm59spk&t=150) Create your VM image - `qemu-img create -f qcow2 -F qcow2 -b /caviar/6b7a1d0cfeaf2d406d05bf174885b8d2edd7866b733a9aaea79fbddf0466741b debian-12.qcow2`
   - Explanation of argument options
     - `qemu-img create` QEMU's utility program for making VM images
     - `-f qcow2 -F qcow2` specify we are using [QCOW2 format](https://www.linux-kvm.org/page/Qcow2) for our VM images - this is required by Caviar